cheslie-team/cheslie-player/README.md

 ```

-You can visit [cheslie-tourney.azurewebsites.net](http://cheslie-tourney.azurewebsites.net/) and to follow the tournament in progress.
+You can visit [cheslie-tourney.azurewebsites.net](http://cheslie-tourney.azurewebsites.net/) to follow the tournament in progress.

-Chess.js and extentions
+Chess.js and extensions
 -----------------------

 It is reccomended to use [chess.js](https://github.com/jhlywa/chess.js) to get available moves and to support position evaluation.
 Have a look at the chess.js readme for more information about what chess.js can do.

-In addition some extentions are prepared as part of cheslie-player:
+In addition some extentions have been prepared as part of cheslie-player:

 __.pieces([optional: color])__